 Each year the Electoral Registration Officer is required to undertake an annual canvass of all households in the district to ensure the electoral register is accurate and complete.

-The electoral register was sent securely to the Department of Work and Pensions (DWP) to be matched against their records in June.
+The electoral register will be sent securely to the Department of Work and Pensions (DWP) to be matched against their records in July.
 During the data matching process, electors’ names and addresses were matched against details held by the DWP.

-If all the registered people at a property can be matched with the DWP, you can view a sample canvass form your property will receive.
+If all the registered people at a property can be matched with the DWP, you will receive a form like this at your property.

-If there are any people at a property that cannot be matched, you can view this sample canvass form your property will receive.
+If there are any people at a property that cannot be matched, you will receive a form like this.

-Please read the form carefully to determine where there is a requirement for you to respond.
+Please read the form carefully to determine whether you need to respond.

 E-mail forms

-In July and August, if we already have your e-mail address, you’ll receive your form by e-mail.
+If we already have your e-mail address, you’ll receive your form by e-mail in July.
 This will be sent from tandridge.elections@notifications.service.gov.uk.

 If we have an e-mail address for more than one person in the property, each individual person will receive an e-mail.
 Only one response per household is required.